ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 * The key combination <kbd>alt + shift</kbd> is a default shortcut to change the keyboard layout on Windows OS.
 It is recommended to switch this off or change the keyboard shortcut to avoid problems. <br>See following for more
   details: https://answers.microsoft.com/en-us/windows/forum/all/how-to-disable-the-windows-10-language-shortcut/030016c9-bfed-48d9-8e4f-7d1030ced338
 * Renoise have a 12 column limit per tack.
 So when more than 12 columns are needed, then some notes will stuck in the current position.
-A hint shoulöd be displayed in Renoise toolbar.
+A hint should be displayed in Renoise toolbar.

 ## Install and Update